 For more than a century, University of Minnesota Extension has been dedicated to the University of Minnesota’s land-grant mission.
 Like the University, Extension is dedicated to the advancement of learning; to sharing knowledge through education for a diverse community; and to the application of knowledge to benefit the people of the state, the nation and the world.

 Extension thrives because it is rooted in communities.
-Extension succeeds because of its dedicated and passionate faculty and staff, and how they are inspired by and empowered to ensure that Extension makes a difference.
+Extension succeeds because of its dedicated and passionate faculty and staff, who are inspired by and empowered to ensure that Extension makes a difference.